adsazad/ymltoanno/README.md

 3: Then copy `routing` folder from `Resources/config` and also copy `routing.yml`. don't forget `routing.yml` this code converts all routes and the files mentioned in the routing.yml only.

 4: Then just run your `index.php` and you will get all routings converted to annotation in `newControllers` folder.
 Ignore the warning and just check the folder.

+5: Before pasting the new controllers into you project change file permistions of the controllers to 777 if You are using linux you can use `sudo chmod -R 777 path/to/newControllers`.
 `options, expose` not yet supported

 # Customization